mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 - `cd Python_Classwork\GitHub_Tutorials` &mdash; Change directory to your cloned repository.
 - Make needed changes to README.md and save
 - `git status` &mdash; See changed file is visible before pushing to github.
-- `git add ...` &mdash; Stage your Updated  file for commit.
+- `git add ...` &mdash; Stage your Updated  files for commit.
+(README.md only specified file)
 - `git commit -m "..."` &mdash; Commit your changes with a message.
 - `git push` &mdash; Push your changes to GitHub.

+---

+## Create a Branch

+**On Windows Command Prompt**
+- `git checkout -b "new_tutorial_create_a_branch"` &mdash; Give Branch Name - No Space, use - or _ in name.
+- Make needed changes to files in your branch and save
+- `git add .` &mdash; Stage your Updated  files for commit. [git add .]:All changes in current directory and below, [git add -A]:All changes in the entire repository
+- `git commit -m "Add new Create a Branch Tutorial"` &mdash; Commit your changes with a message.
+- `git push -u origin "new_tutorial_create_a_branch"` &mdash; Push my local branch named new-feature to the remote repository named origin.

 ---